 How to lower A1C?

-To lower A1C, blood sugar levels should maintain within the target range without low (hypo) or high (hyper).
-Naturally, you may want to ask, how to keep blood sugar within a healthy range?
+To lower A1C, maintain your blood sugar levels within the target range without being low (hypo) or high (hyper).
+Now, you may ask, how can you control blood sugar levels within a healthy range?

 A low-carbohydrate diet, in combination with regular exercise, can help lower your HbA1c.

-On the other hand, a high-carb diet causes blood glucose spikes and needs more insulin, thus it is challenging to maintain blood sugar.
-If you reduce your insulin requirement (i.e. low carb diet), then it is easier to prevent hypo or hyper, thus able to maintain a better blood sugar level.
+On the other hand, a high-carb diet causes blood glucose spikes and requires more insulin, making it challenging to maintain blood sugar.
+If you can reduce your insulin requirement (i.e., with a low-carb diet), it is easier to prevent hypo or hyper and thus maintain a better blood sugar level.

 High A1C increases the chances of developing diabetes complications of heart, kidney, eyes, and nerves.

-The clinical trials; the Diabetes Control and Complications Trial (DCCT) and Epidemiology of Diabetes Interventions and Complications (EDIC) have found a correlation between lowering A1C with a decrease in diabetes complications.
-Also, for lowering every 1% of the A1C can reduce complications as below:
+The clinical trials; the Diabetes Control and Complications Trial (DCCT) and Epidemiology of Diabetes Interventions and Complications (EDIC) have found a correlation between lowering A1C and a drop in diabetes complications.
+Also, lowering every 1% of the A1C can reduce complications as high as:

 - Eye disease by 76%